Dr Susan Johnston

 Research summary

-I am an Independent Research Fellow and group leader at the Institute of Evolutionary Biology at the University of Edinburgh.
-We use genomics to understand selection and evolution in wild and domesticated populations.
-We answer questions on the evolution of sexually-selected traits, immune responses, and meiotic recombination rates in various vertebrates, including sheep, deer, salmonid fish and passerine birds.
+I am a Senior Lecturer and research group leader at the Institute of Evolutionary Biology at the University of Edinburgh.
+My team uses genomics to understand selection and evolution in wild and domesticated populations.
+We answer questions on the evolution of sexually-selected traits, immune responses, and meiotic recombination rates in various vertebrates, including passerine birds, wild and domestic mammals, and salmonid fishes.

-Royal Society: The evolution of sexual dimorphism in recombination rates (PI).
+2022 - 2025 Royal Society University Research Fellowship Renewal: The evolution of sexual dimorphism in recombination rates (PI).

 Past project grants

-Royal Society: Macro- and micro-evolution of recombination rate (PI)
+2016 - 2022 Royal Society University Research Fellowship: Macro- and micro-evolution of recombination rate (PI)